 We look forward to seeing you at our next meeting!

 You can access our rehearsal calendar using Google Classroom.
+If you are having trouble accessing Google Classroom, you can view the rehearsal calendar at this link.
 Also, make sure we have your email, in case we need to send out updates regarding the schedule or other important events that might involve your student.

 If you spend your own money on things like costumes, props, food, etc., you may be compensated in different ways, depending on your preference and the availability of funds.